BIGJRA/BIGJRA.github.io/rejuv.md

 |           |      |  Seaking     | 20       | Wailmer      | 6   |
 |           |      |  Basculin    | 20       | Mantine      | 4   |

-Deborah will mock you here but tell her “from the start” to progress.
+Deborah will mock you here but tell her "from the start" to progress.

 We'll end up back in Sheridan.
 Head into the village proper and talk to Aelita to progress.